burnished-edge/pyRevit-Plumbing-Calculator/README.md

 To display the project grand totals dynamically on your code documentation sheets, you must leverage a single parameterized block family.

-1. Open your project model, navigate to **Insert > Load Family**, and open the prebuilt family template located at:
+1. Download the prebuilt family from this repo.
+Open your project model, navigate to `Insert > Load Family` and point it to the family you just downloaded.
-   `[GENERIC ANNOTATION FILEPATH]`
 2. Place an instance of this `Plumb_GrandTotals_Table` annotation family directly onto your targeted code sheet or drafting view.
-3. Select the family instance, look at the Properties Palette, and locate the **GT_Level_Target** text field.
+3. Select the family instance, look at the Properties Palette, and locate the `GT_Level_Target` text field.
 4. Type the exact case-sensitive name of the level you wish to report (e.g., `Level 1`).

 ![Shared Parameter Project Category Binding Options](docs/images/generic_annotation.png)